samuko-things/mobo_bot/MOBO_BOT_BASE_README.md

   ```

 > [!NOTE]
-> You can further edit the parameters of the yaml iles in the mobo_bot_base packge config folders
+> You can further edit the parameters of the .yaml files in the mobo_bot_base package config folders

 #

 ### Clone and Build The mobo_bot on your dev-PC connected to the raspberry PI on the mobo_bot robot

-- pls follow the [mobo_bot_sim tutorial](https://github.com/samuko-things-company/mobo_bot/blob/humble/MOBO_BOT_SIM_README.md) for dev-PC
+- pls follow the [mobo_bot_sim tutorial](https://github.com/robocre8/mobo_bot/blob/humble/MOBO_BOT_SIM_README.md) for dev-PC
-- as you'll basiclly be using the mobo_bot_rviz package on your dev-PC to vizualize the robot.
+- as you'll basically be using the mobo_bot_rviz package on your dev-PC to visualize the robot.

+#

 ### Run the mobo_bot_base